A permit to import is required for controlled substances & alternatives listed under the Kigali Amendment to the Montreal Protocol.

 BASELINE & PHASE-DOWN:

-The amendment sets a baseline for HFC production and consumption, with a phased reduction for each participating country.
-Quotas are based on historical data collected directly from importers of hydrochloroflurocarbon (HCFCs) and HFCs.
+The amendment sets a baseline for HFC production and consumption, with a phased reduction schedule for each participating country.
+Quotas are based on historical data collected directly from importers of Hydrochloroflucarbon (HCFCs) and HFCs.

 Table 1: Cook Islands HFC Phase down